 Participants are invited to several networking sessions and receptions during the Business Mission.

-Kindly note that the networking sessions and receptions on 15 and 17 October are part of the official Business Mission schedule.
-Participation in the networking session on 16 October is not mandatory
+Kindly note that the networking receptions on 14 October is part of the official Business Mission schedule.
+Participation in the networking session on 15 October is not mandatory.

 5.1.
 Company space